nwokee/CSC-463-Chatbot/README.md

 ## Description

 This project contains a fully configured Copilot Studio agent built for Biblical sentiment analysis and Oral Roberts University (ORU) student support.
 It includes the agent instructions, knowledge base files, all custom topics, a Bible verse scraping tool, and evaluation test sets.
-The agent is designed to give accurate, context-aware responses supplemented with relevant scripture, engaging primarily with Christian college students.
+The agent is designed to give accurate, context-aware responses supplemented with relevant scripture, engaging primarily with people affiliated with ORU.

 ## File Organization